azat-co/practicalnode/chapter1/chapter1.md

 # Summary

-In this chapter, we explored Installing Node.js and NPM, and launching Node.js scripts from the command line.
+In this chapter, we explored Installing Node.js and npm, and launching Node.js scripts from the command line.
 We also looked at the essential concepts of Node.js syntax and the platform.
 Last, lists of Node.js IDEs and libraries for development were provided.

 In the next chapter, we dive deep into using the most popular Node.js framework for creating web apps.